 11. Casual Clothing for Evenings

-- What to pack: Comfortable, casual clothing such as a pair of jeans or leggings and a sweater.
+What to pack: Comfortable clothes like jeans or leggings and a cozy sweater.

 12. Camera Gear

-- What to pack: A camera with a good zoom lens or a smartphone with waterproof protection.
+What to pack: A camera with a zoom lens or a smartphone with waterproof protection.